ue22-p24/backend-flask-chatapp-steps/readme.md

-# pass current nickname to the JS code
+# backend notifies of new messages on the socketio channel